THE LORD OF THE RINGS: THE FELLOWSHIP OF THE RING

 Peter Jackson has also corralled an amazing cast.
 Elijah Wood is alas a far too cute seeming Frodo and Sean Astin, who only a few years ago was a teen idol, a pudgy Sam.
 Much better are unknowns Billy Boyd and Dominic Monaghan as the other two hobbits who craft the parts with an irascibly likeable charm.
 (Where for Tolkien, the Shire represented a mythic idealization of untouched rural England, the way Billy Boyd and Dominic Monaghan play the parts and the way the hobbits are costumed makes them seem as though they have stepped out of a mythic storybook representation of rural Ireland).
 Ian McKellen is the star of the show, giving a magnificently dignified performance as Gandalf.
 A 79 year-old Christopher Lee plays opposite McKellen with great stature as Saruman.
 It is good to see Viggo Mortensen, who one has always maintained as being one of the actors most deservous of wider recognition, get a major part like Aragorn, even if he does not get to do too much other than brood with dark handsomeness.
 Clearly his part will grow in the successive films and here he gets the show taken out from under him by Sean Bean as Boromir and an unrecognizable John Rhys-Davies as Gimli.
 All the actors were statedly chosen for their suitedness to the parts.
 Orlando Bloom seems a little too youthful as Legolas but certainly holds his own when it comes to the action scenes the only one who seems miscast is Hugo Weaving as Elrond who, instead of a regally ethereal elf ruler, comes across as merely cross.
 Liv Tyler feels only there in a superfluous role, presumably added to fill out the surprising dearth of females in the original stories and bring a dash of romance.

 Peter Jackson subsequently went on to conduct his remake of King Kong (2005), followed by the afterlife film The Lovely Bones (2009).
-Jackson has also produced District 9 (2009) and The Adventures of Tintin (2011).
+Jackson has also produced District 9 (2009), The Adventures of Tintin (2011) and the upcoming Mortal Engines (2018).

 (Winner in this sites Top 10 Films of 2001 list.
 Winner for Best Supporting Actor (Ian McKellen) and Best Special Effects, Nominee for Best Director (Peter Jackson), Best Adapted Screenplay, Best Musical Score and Best Makeup Effects at this sites Best of 2001 Awards.
 No. 2 on the SF, Horror & Fantasy Box-Office Top 10 of 2001 list).